Thyroid Specialist Homeopathy Doctor in Agra | India

 Detailed Consultation

-A comprehensive assessment is conducted to understand the complete health picture.
-This includes reviewing symptoms, triggers, and complaint history, analyzing past and current reports, evaluating lifestyle factors like sleep, stress, and digestion, assessing menstrual history (in women), and reviewing current medicines with dosage details.
+A comprehensive assessment in this includes reviewing symptoms, triggers, and complaint history, analyzing past and current reports, evaluating lifestyle factors like sleep, stress, and digestion, assessing menstrual history (in women), and reviewing current medicines with dosage details.

 Report Review